 However, it would be a mistake to think that the Battle of Berlin was decided entirely within the city itself.
-Despite the ferocity of the battle, it would be concluded in only 17 days – without the extensive use of siege tactics or an extended period of stalemate.
+Despite the ferocity of this engagement, it would be concluded in only 17 days – without the extensive use of siege tactics or an extended period of stalemate.

-In 1945, the “Gates of Berlin” were not so much situated on the fortified outskirts of this city of millions – that had grown dense and rich during its time as the capital of the Imperial Kingdom of Prussia and cold and mean as the heart of Nazi Germany – but almost 90 km to the east, along the rivers Oder and Neisse.
+In 1945, the “Gates of Berlin” were not so much situated on the fortified outskirts of this city of millions – that had grown dense and rich during its time as the capital of the Imperial Kingdom of Prussia and cold and mean as the heart of Nazi Germany – but further east, along the rivers Oder and Neisse.

 Passing through the centre of this elevated terrain was the Reichstrassee 1 (now the B1 federal highway), which previously ran from the Dutch border near the city of Aachen to the distant Prussian city of Königsberg.
 Here, and directly opposite the strongest part of the defenses, were the 3rd and 5th Shock Army, the 47th Army, and 8th Guards.
 The latter having fought as victors at the Battle of Stalingrad – commanded by the man who had defended the city, Lieutenant General Vasily Chuikov.

 In the early hours of April 16th, under cover of darkness, the Berlin offensive started at Seelow Heights, as thousands of artillery pieces and Katyusha rocket launchers bombarded the defensive fortifications.
 The opening barrage during the Battle of the Seelow Heights would see some 9000 Soviet guns firing 500,000 shells in 30 minutes.
-Zhukov’s 1st Belorussian Front attacked at 4am Berlin time, across the river Oder and towards the Seelow Heights.
+Zhukov’s 1st Belorussian Front attacked at 4am Berlin time, across the river Oder and towards the Seelow Heights, but quickly stalled.

 On April 17th, a kamikaze squadron had been mobilised by the German Luftwaffe to attack the bridgeheads established across the river Oder being used by the Soviets to reinforce their front.
 Thirty five pilots would die on April 17th for a limited and temporary success.

-Using high powered anti aircraft searchlights operated by female Red Army soldiers to illuminate the heights, Zhukov had hoped to aid the advance of his infantry.
+Zhukov had hoped to aid the advance of his infantry by using high powered anti-aircraft searchlights operated by female Red Army soldiers to illuminate the heights.
 This, however, only served to backlight the troops and leave them easier to target as they moved across the swampy floodplain.
-By the end of April 16th, Zhukov’s gunners would have used over 1,250,000 rounds on this first day alone.
+By the end of April 16th, Zhukov’s gunners had used over 1,250,000 rounds on this first day alone.
 But his troops had only managed to advance some 8km in parts.

 On April 18th, Zhukov’s troops did manage to advance north of Army Group Vistula’s main force – the 9th Army – but was hit with serious counterattacks – with some of the heaviest coming from the 11th SS Panzergrenadier Division Nordland and the 23rd SS Panzergrenadier Division Nederland.
 By nightfall on April 18th, Zhukov’s force had pushed 3-8km in the centre and reached the third and final line of German defenses – but were already 48 hours behind the deadline that Zhukov had set himself to Stalin to break through beyond this final line.

 Stalin’s Red Army would finally move beyond the Seelow Heights on April 19th 1945 – but at a heavy price.
-Over the course of this mammoth confrontation, the 1st Belorussian Front would lose nearly three times as many men as the German defenders.
+Over the course of this mammoth confrontation, the 1st Belorussian Front lost nearly three times as many men as the German defenders.
 But by the end of the 19th there was a gap in the eastern front about 19 miles wide – from Wriezen to Behlendorf – with the remnants of the once mighty German 9th Army split into three parts.
 Berlin finally lay open for the taking – and Soviet artillery would start pounding the city’s northern suburbs the next day, just in time for Adolf Hitler’s birthday.

-Towering over graves and the military equipment – katyusha rocket delivery platform and artillery pieces – is a statue designed by artist Lev Kerbel, also responsible for the soldier at the Soviet Memorial in Treptower Park, Berlin and the huge bust of Karl Marx in Chemnitz.
+Towering over graves and the military equipment – a katyusha rocket delivery platform and artillery pieces – is a statue designed by artist Lev Kerbel, also responsible for the soldier at the Soviet Memorial in Treptower Park, Berlin and the huge bust of Karl Marx in Chemnitz.
 Of particular interest is the permanent exhibition inside the museum and the commentary on the relevance of this battle in East German historiography, as this ‘new Germany’ balanced its sense of political and ideological identity against its history.

-The immense battle at Seelow Heights although often the focus of any study of the battle of Berlin, was not the only confrontation on the Eastern Front at that time – as further south the forces of Ivan Konev’s 1st Ukranian Front amanged to break through the Nazi defensive lines before Zhukov and speed towards the Nazi capital.
+The immense battle at Seelow Heights although often the focus of any study of the Battle of Berlin, was not the only confrontation on the Eastern Front at that time – as further south the forces of Ivan Konev’s 1st Ukranian Front managed to break through the Nazi defensive lines before Zhukov and speed towards the Nazi capital.